 - Just provide your email address and we’ll send the workouts to your inbox.

-Sidenote: You can also accomplish this using a pop-up on your website.
+Sidenote: You can also accomplish this using a pop-up on your website or blog posts.

 Great, But How Do You Get People to Opt In?

 Creating the lead magnet is often the easiest part.
 It’s getting people to sign up for the lead magnet that proves to be tricky.

 Here are a few suggestions to help you get people to sign up for your lead magnets.